314 Thach Hall

-Ralph Kingston, Associate Professor in European history (Revolutionary Era), PhD University of London/UCL (2002), BA Trinity College Dublin (1997).
+Ralph Kingston is an associate professor of European history (Revolutionary era).
 His research interests lie at the intersections of the cultural, intellectual, and social histories of eighteenth- and nineteenth-century France.
 He also has particular interests in the history of science, material history and the social history of place and space.

-Dr. Kingston’s book, Bureaucrats and Bourgeois Society: Office Politics and Individual Credit in France, 1789-1848, appeared in 2012, published by Palgrave Macmillan.
+Kingston’s book, Bureaucrats and Bourgeois Society: Office Politics and Individual Credit in France, 1789-1848, was published by Palgrave Macmillan in 2012.
 This book looks at changes in administrative culture in the 1790s and their ongoing effects on the daily lives of office workers, one of the most visible (and most criticized) segments of a new nineteenth-century bourgeois society.
 One part of this study, on new office spaces during the French Revolution, was published in French History (2006).
 This article won the 2008 Southeastern American Society for Eighteenth-century Studies (SEASECS) Percy V. Adams prize.

 In this project, digital history, and in particular digital mapping, has become a significant part of thinking through research questions.
 He is working with Auburn University’s digital librarians to build a portal for students interested in investigating the literary and scientific output of Napoleon’s expedition to Egypt, 1798-1802.

-As well as teaching World History I and II, Dr. Kingston teaches courses on early modern and modern Europe, including 3000-level courses on European Explorations, Modern France, and Paris and the French Revolution; 5000-level courses on the Enlightenment and Revolution, 1715-1815 and Nineteenth-Century Europe, 1815-1918; and graduate seminars on Science and Society in Modern Europe (in 2011), the French Revolution (in 2009 and 2015), and Place and Space in Nineteenth-century France (2017).
-He has also been given plenty of opportunities to teach Senior Thesis and the graduate Historical Methods course.
+As well as teaching World History I and II, Kingston teaches courses on early modern and modern Europe, including 3000-level courses: European Explorations, Modern France, and Paris and the French Revolution; 5000-level courses: Enlightenment and Revolution, 1715-1815 and Nineteenth-Century Europe, 1815-1918; and graduate seminars on science and society in modern Europe, the French Revolution, and place and space in nineteenth-century France.
+He has also been given plenty of opportunities to teach senior thesis and graduate historical methods courses.